-Size Control of the Nucleus and other Organelles
+Size Control of the Nucleus

 The nucleus is the compartment within each cell that contains the genetic information directing how the cell grows and behaves.
 Large cells generally have large nuclei, while smaller cells have smaller nuclei.
 Little is known about how cells regulate their nuclear size.
 This is an important question because nuclei in cancer cells are usually inappropriately enlarged, a change that pathologists use to diagnose and stage disease.
 We presently know very little about what causes large nuclear size or what the consequences are for the cancer patient.